flyingllama87/SimpleMusicGenerator/README.md

 - Bass track generation
 - Lead track generation
 - Arpeggio generation
-- CLI interface options such as BPM etc.
+- CLI interface
 - basic GUI interface via iOS

 Unimplemented:
-- Accidentals in some areas!!
+- Accidentals in some areas!
-- SDL2 GUI
+- SDL2 GUI & WebAssembly GUI
-- WebAssembly support
 - Updated iOS GUI
-- Vibrato
+- Vibrato / LFO?
-- More patterns! 'fligagoos', alternate between, etc.
+- Backend seed voting server

 What I've learnt:
 - Coming but my own notes:
 - Building up small, pure functions DOES make it easier to restructure your program
+- Memory management
-- Little Endian/Big Endian & off by one issues.
-A bug that took me a long, long time to track down.
+- Endianness & off by one issues.
+Issues with endianness caused a bug that took me a long, long time to track down
-- More modern-ish c++ stdlib.
+- More modern-ish c++ stdlib
-- Building a static lib and including that in other projects.
+- Building a static lib and including that in other projects
-- Some swift/iOS stuff.
+- Some swift/iOS stuff
+- Some music theory and audio programming skillz